outrunnl/dbcollect/SECURITY.md

 Notes:

 1. This assumes the system has typical security settings where regular users don't have write access to OS files
-2. Using another user would require the administrator to enter SYS passwords for each database instance - which would not make the tool more secure, only harder to work with
+2. Using another user would require the administrator to enter userid/passwords for each database instance - this is harder to work with but possible if needed
 3. See [Non-priviledged user](#anonymous)
 3. The output ZIP file can be created with a different name, using the ```--filename``` option, but aborts if the file already exists (cannot overwrite).
 The temporary directory can be changed with ```--tempdir``` but tempfiles are created in a subfolder and cannot overwrite existing files
 4. The database logon itself as well as accessing Oracle AWR reports and other tables generates some audit logging in the database